 In the City of London, 21 natural areas are currently designated as "Environmentally Significant Areas" or ESAs.
 These areas exist within both agricultural and urban settings, on public and private property, and include wetlands, forests and meadows as well as valleylands and significant wildlife habitat.
-The City funds a contract with the Upper Thames River Conservation Authority (UTRCA), to manage over 730 hectares of publically owed ESA land in London.
+The City funds a contract with the Upper Thames River Conservation Authority (UTRCA), to manage over 750 hectares of publically owed ESA land in London.

 The ESAs are an integral part of London's Natural Heritage System.
 In addition to the ESAs, London has many other natural areas within the City including significant woodlands and significant valleylands in parks.

 The City of London was recognized with the Lee Symmes Municipal Award by Ontario Nature for our commitment to protecting our ESAs.
 The Lee Symmes Municipal Award recognizes municipalities that demonstrate community leadership and exceptional achievement in planning or implementing programs that protect and regenerate the natural environment within a community.

 - Kains Woods